xyuae/Fullstack-project-quality-indicator/README.md

 ## Full Stack - web application: Software Project Quality Indicator

-## Project Duration: August 2017 to October 2017
+## Project Duration: August 2017 to September 2017
 ## Introduction
 The Quality Indicator, which measures the firmware quality status during and at the end of the project life cycle, are composed of “DO” data and “END IT” data.
 Currently, the Project Quality Indicator is documented in Excel.
 However, the excel version lacks flexibility in maintenance and expandability.
 In addition, the quality indicator should have the capability to be integrated into the quality state model for future expansion.
 Therefore, a web-based application that record and present the project quality data is required.